 Expense Risk

-The Company defines expense risk as the risk that unexpected relevant expenses will materialise in servicing insurance contracts.
-The Expense SCR as of the end of 2019 is €11 million.
+The Company defines expense risk as the risk that unexpected variations in the expenses incurred in servicing insurance contract will materialise.
+The Expense SCR as of the end of 2020 is €10.3 million.

 C.2 Market Risk